erikuroda/erikuroda.github.io/content/ja/home/links.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 15  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.

-title = "News"
+title = "Links"
-subtitle = "ニュース"
+subtitle = "リンク"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "news"
+  page_type = "link"

   # Choose how much pages you would like to display (0 = all pages)
   count = 3